eraykeskinmac/eraykeskinmac/README.md

 ### Hey there, I'm Mustafa Eray 👋

-I'm an 18 year old jr. frontend engineer focusing on web development.
+I'm an 18 year old jr. frontend developer focusing on web development.

 ## 🛠 Stack and Learn